EthanPerello/npc-forge/docs/how-to-use.md

 • Generate traits that complement existing character elements
 • Regularly review and update traits as characters develop
 • Use trait regeneration to improve existing traits
+• Take advantage of enhanced visual feedback to track regeneration progress

 ### Library Organization